 ESCP is a globally-ranked business school in Turin, offering some of the world’s best master’s in business, finance and management.
 Their degrees are uniquely international, with students spreading time across two of six campuses in Turin, Paris, London, Madrid, Berlin or Warsaw.
-Even better, students are very positive about their experiences at ESCP, with 80% of international business graduates saying theirs was a “life changing programme”.
-Master’s degrees at ESCP can include semesters abroad, consultancy projects and there are a plethora of elective modules available, making sure you graduate with the necessary skills to succeed in your field.
+Even better, students are very positive about their experiences at ESCP, with 80% of international business graduates saying theirs was a “life-changing programme”.
+Master’s degrees at ESCP can include semesters abroad, and consultancy projects and there are a plethora of elective modules available, making sure you graduate with the necessary skills to succeed in your field.

 LUISS University – Rome

 LUISS University is a renowned higher education institution in Rome, Italy.
 This position within a research university is a major advantage of the business school, whose commitment to both academic and applied research makes for a highly-stimulating intellectual environment.
 As well, LUISS places a large emphasis on ethical and sustainable business practices, teaching students how to be responsible change-makers in the business world.
 Calling itself “a bridge between the academic and business worlds”, LUISS may be the perfect next step in your career journey.